lalamove/challenge/backend.md

 # Software Engineer Challenge (Backend)

-# Task

 Build an API to calculate shortest driving path and estimated driving time to visit all specified locations, starting from the first in the list.
-Note that we expect shortest **driving** distance (and expected travel time), you may want to use (Google Maps API)[https://developers.google.com/maps/]
+Note that we expect shortest **driving** distance (and estimated travel time), so you may want to use [Google Maps API](https://developers.google.com/maps/)

-General requirements:
- - `README.md` must be provided
+**Prefered languages** (you are **not** required to pick from them):
+ - Node.js
+ - PHP
+ - Python

+**Solution requirements:**
+ - Must be stored in git repository (you can send it as zip file, github or bitbucket link, dropbox public folder, etc.).
- - Solution should run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided
+ - Must run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided.
- - Server must be horisonataly scalable
+ - Must be horizontally scalable.
+ - There is no specific requirements regarding documentation, architecture, etc. but **we expect your solution to be production ready**

+**Task:**

-Implement following endpoints:
+Implement the following HTTP endpoints:

 - [POST `/route`: Submit start point and drop-off locations](#submit-start-point-and-drop-off-locations)
 - [GET `/route/<TOKEN>`: Get shortest driving route](#get-shortest-driving-route)